Michael III: Early life and regency

 Michael was the youngest child of the emperor Theophilos and his empress Theodora.
 His precise date of birth is uncertain, but the balance of available evidence supports a birthdate in early 840, probably on 9 or 10 January.
 He was crowned co-emperor soon after, probably on 16 May of the same year.
 Michael had just turned two years old when his father died, and Michael succeeded him as sole emperor on 20 January 842.

-During his minority, the empire was governed by a regency headed by his mother Theodora, her uncle Sergios, and the minister Theoktistos.
-The empress had iconodule sympathies and deposed Patriarch John VII of Constantinople, replacing him with the iconodule Methodius I in 843.
-This put an end to the second spell of iconoclasm.

-As the emperor was growing up, the courtiers around him fought for influence.
-Increasingly fond of his uncle Bardas, Michael invested him with the title kaisar (caesar – at the time a title second only to emperor) and allowed him to murder Theoktistos in November 855.
-With the support of Bardas and another uncle, a successful general named Petronas, Michael III overthrew the regency on 15 March 856 and relegated his mother and sisters to a monastery in 857.